malloc2048/codevault/readme.md

-# Portfolio
+# Mathom House
-This repo contains various random code exercises I have done over the years.
+Welocome to the Mathom house, a repository for the various random code exercises I have done over the years.
-There is not a particular theme or common purpose to the various projects.
+Like the musem it is named after, there is no particular theme or common purpose to the various projects.

 # List of Projects
 The source code can be found in the source/[project_name] directories.